Top 20 Santa Barbara attractions

 Santa Barbara Museum of Art

-Combine a visit to the Santa Barbara Museum of Art, with nearby downtown attractions like restaurants and shops along bustling State Street, and the stunning Santa Barbara Courthouse.
+After visiting the Santa Barbara Museum of Art, I explored other downtown attractions along bustling State Street, like the famous Santa Barbara Courthouse

 5 best things about Santa Barbara Museum of Art